-The Court's Rules of Practice and Procedure, last revised effective November 8, 2021, govern its procedures and are available on the Court's website.
+The Court's Rules of Practice and Procedure, last revised effective January 6, 2023, govern its procedures and are available on the Court's website.
 As an appellate Court, the Court does not hold trials, hear witness testimony, or receive new evidence.
-In deciding a case, it considers the Board decision, briefs submitted by the parties, and extracts from the record before the Board cited by the parties in their briefs.
+In deciding a case, it considers the Board decision, the record before the Board, and the briefs submitted by the parties.
 If the issues warrant, the Court holds oral argument.
-Most in-person oral arguments are held in Washington, D.C., but the Court also conducts fully virtual and hybrid proceedings using technology implemented during the COVID-19 pandemic.
-On occasion, the Court sits in locations around the country - usually at law schools - as part of its educational outreach program.
+Most arguments are held in Washington, D.C., but on occasion the Court sits in other locations.